 40+ years empowering the transformation of relationships

-His Relationship Model of Addiction is a new paradigm for understanding and treating addiction; based on the premise that addiction is not a disease, but a relationship with a means of relief from pain from unmet emotional needs and that recovery is a three-stage transitional journey out of unhealthy, non-nourishing relationships and into emotionally nourishing ones.
+His Relationship Model of Addiction views addiction as a means of relief from pain from unmet emotional needs, and recovery as a three-stage transitional journey out of unhealthy, non-nourishing relationships and into emotionally nourishing ones.

 I'm the "relationships guy."